wp-plugins/woo-widget-product-slideshow/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.5 =
+Upgrade now for full compatibility with WooCommerce major version release 2.3.0 with backward compatibility to WooCommerce v 2.2.0

 = 1.1.4 =
 Upgrade now for 3 Code Tweaks that greatly enhance slider first load, plus full compatibility with a3 Lazy Load and 3 bug fixes.